-You might be wondering how to set the right price, how to find interested buyers, or what the process looks like.
+You might be wondering how to set the right price, how to find a potential buyer, or what the process looks like.

-And in this step-by-step guide, will share with you the exact process we use to sell our websites for the highest price possible.
+In this step-by-step guide, I will reveal the precise strategies we employ to sell our websites at the highest possible price.

 So, let’s get started.